Nik-Reddy/AlmaO1A/README.md

 ### Overall Evaluation:
 The summary compiles the ratings across all criteria, providing an overall evaluation of the candidate's qualifications for an O-1A visa, Below is a sample response:
+#### Here the Overall Likelihood for this candidate sample CV analysis evaluated is low.
 ##### High: The candidate meets high standards in original contributions.
 ##### Medium: Significant employment roles are acknowledged.
 ##### Low: Most criteria including awards, membership, press, judging, scholarly articles, and high remuneration did not meet the high standards required.